PU Awards Ten PhD Degrees - UrduPoint

 PU Awards Ten PhD Degrees

-LAHORE, (UrduPoint / Pakistan Point News - 6th Jul, 2024) Punjab University (PU) has awarded ten PhD degrees to scholars in various disciplines after the approval of their theses.
+LAHORE, (UrduPoint / Pakistan Point News - 8th Jul, 2024) Punjab University (PU) awarded PhD degrees to ten scholars following the approval

-According to spokesperson, Rao Mansor Ali Khan S/o Rao Muhammad Ali award degree in the subject of Space Science, Syed Shakeel Shah S/o Syed Imtiaz Hussain in Zoology, Inam-ur- Rehman Safdar S/o Ch.

-Muhammad Safdar in Punjabi, Ahmad Hussain Bukhari S/o Badi-uz-Zaman Bukhari in Philosophy, Atta-ur-Rehman S/o Muhammad Yousaf in Public Health, Abrar-ul-Haq S/o Shamshad-ul-Haq in International Relations, Mateen Ahmad S/o Muhammad Aslam in Agricultural Sciences (food Science & Technology), Hafiz Muhammad Afzaal S/o Muhammad Sardar in Special education, Ahmad Bilal S/o Muhammad Ashraf in Mathematics and Asvir Naveed D/o Naveed Iqbal Sheikh award PhD degree in the subject of Commerce.

 Recent Stories